rssenar/csvparse/README.md

 ```

-or you can pipe input as a data stream from stdin
+or you can pipe input as a data stream from stdin to be printed to stdout

 ```
 >> cat testfile.csv | csvparse